PeppermintCoding123/Obsidian/Master_Informatik_Obsidian/SciVis/SciVis Vector Field/Fragen aus Folien.md

 - maps scalar values to RGBA or other Colour space
 #### What is the difference between pre-classification and post-classification?
 pre: Transfer function , then trilinear interpolation
-post: first interpolate then use transfer function
+post: first interpolate then use transfer function #Lernen
 #### Explain back-to-front and front-to-back compositing
 - ftb  ray & build as mowing
 - btf shoot till end & calculate starting from the back